Cohesion policy:

 Tracking progress with cohesion policy risk prevention investments 2014-2020

-With nearly 8 billion EUR from the EU budget for climate change adaptation and risk prevention and management, cohesion policy is one of the most important sources of funding in this area, and a major contribution to the Commission's rescEU initiative.
+With around EUR 7.5 billion from the EU budget for climate change adaptation and risk prevention and management, cohesion policy is one of the most important sources of funding in this area, and a major contribution to the Commission's rescEU initiative.
 Adding the national co-financing brings the total investment to close to 10 billion EUR.

 The majority of Member States and multiple Interreg programmes (TC) have selected